AdrysonFreitas/AdrysonFreitas/README.md

 I'm **Adryson Freitas**, a passionate front-end developer and designer (web, graphic and UI/UX) from Brazil.
 I graduated in Computer Science in 2023 with a final paper themed around front-end development.
 I speak advanced english, so we can chat!

-I'm a really creative person and I love to do create stuff, even more when it is something visual.
+I'm a really creative person and I love to create stuff, even more when it is something visual.
 I also like to learn new things, I'm always learning.

 Welcome to my GitHub profile!